-During 2021, Bioenvironmental Engineering Tested 20 facilities around Fairchild AFB for lead & copper as part of our routine 3 year sample requirement per EPA guidelines.
-Given that all samples were below the state MCL, the next sampling event for lead & copper is not scheduled until Summer 2024.
+As of 2024, Bioenvironmental Engineering Tested 20 facilities around Fairchild AFB for lead & copper as part of our routine 3 year sample requirement per EPA guidelines.
+Given that all samples were below the state MCL, the next sampling event for lead & copper is not scheduled until Summer 2027.
+This does not include base housing, contact the housing office to receive your

-Contaminants (units) MCLG MCL 90th Per- centile Sample Year Violation Typical Source Lead (mg/L) 0 0.015 0.00137 2021 No Corrosion of household plumbing systems; Erosion of natural deposits Copper (mg/L) 1.3 1.3 0.221 2021 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservation
+Contaminants (units) MCLG MCL 90th Percentile Sample Year Violation Typical Source Lead (mg/L) 0 0.015 0.011 2024 No Corrosion of plumbing systems; Erosion of natural deposits Copper (mg/L) 1.3 1.3 0.29 2024 No Corrosion of plumping systems; Erosion of natural deposits; Leaching from wood preservation